 If you are in jail or prison, or otherwise "in custody" as a result of a conviction in a state court, you may ask the federal district court to set aside your state court conviction if you believe it violates the Constitution or laws of the United States.
 You also may ask the court to reduce the length of your sentence.
-This type of lawsuit is brought as a petition for writ of habeas corpus under 28 U.S.C. § 2254.
-If you want to file a Section 2254 petition, refer to the Court's Pro Se Handbook for Actions Filed Under 28 U.S.C. § 2254.
+This type of lawsuit is brought as a petition for writ of habeas corpus under 28 U.S.C. § 2254, otherwise known as a Section 2254 petition.